Washington Tumult Jolts Stocks, Sends Dollar Lower

 Wednesday's moves upended weeks of stability.
 The S&P 500 has closed with a daily percentage change of 0.5% or less for 15 straight sessions, the longest such streak since February 1969.

-Among market sectors, bank stocks were hit hardest: Financials in the S&P 500 were down about 2.7%, with shares of Bank of America and Morgan Stanley falling about 5%.
+Among market sectors, bank stocks were hit hardest: Financials in the S&P 500 were down about 3.2%, with shares of Bank of America and Morgan Stanley falling roughly 6%.

+The KBW Nasdaq Bank Index of large U.S. commercial lenders was on track for its worst day since June 27, when investors dumped stocks following the U.K. vote to exit the European Union.
+The index was down 4.4% for the day and down 3.5% for the year.

 Financials had one of the strongest runs in the wake of Mr. Trump's victory in November.
 Bank of America, for example, gained 30% between the election and the end of 2016, and was up another 8% between the start of the year and Mr. Trump's surprise firing of Mr. Comey last week.